What are Advanced Diseases in Healthcare?

 4. Kidney Disease: End-stage renal disease requires dialysis or a kidney transplant for survival.

-5. Neurodegenerative Diseases: Conditions like Alzheimer’s and Parkinson’s become advanced when cognitive or motor functions are critically impaired.
+5. Neurodegenerative Diseases: Conditions like Alzheimer’s and Parkinson’s become advanced when cognitive or motor functions are essentially impaired.

 Impact on Patients and Families